tomaskovacik/audi_concert1_chorus1_volume_fix/README.md

 Software and hardware to fix volume problem on audi concert1/chorus1 units made by blaupunkt.

-everything is working, maybe minor issues in code/logic:
+everything is working, maybe minnor issues in code/logic:

-after restart of car, looks like loudness is not set properly, but turning volume 1 clock will fix this, probably bug in automatic loudness settings
+after restart of car, looks like loudness is not set properly, but turning volume 1 click will fix this, probably bug in automatic loudness settings

 Schematics: